CNAG-Biomedical-Informatics/cbicall/README.md

     * Java 8 (install via C<sudo apt install openjdk-8-jdk>).
     * Snakemake (install via C<pip3 install -r requirements.txt>).

-Perl scripts in CBICall use minimal RAM (~2% of a 16â€¯GB system).
-Genome mapping with BWA benefits from higher memory but lacks built-in RAM limits; its usage depends on thread count and reference size.
-To constrain BWAâ€™s memory, external tools like ulimit are required.
-In contrast, GATK and Picard default to 8â€¯GB RAM, adjustable via the configuration file.
+Perl scripts in CBICall use minimal RAM (~2% of a 16 GB system).
+Genome mapping with BWA benefits from higher memory but lacks built-in RAM limits.
+Its usage depends on thread count and reference size.
+To constrain BWA's memory, external tools like shell `ulimit` are required.
+In contrast, GATK and Picard default to 8 GB RAM, adjustable via the configuration file.

 Parallel execution is supported but does not scale linearly.
 Optimal performance is achieved using ~ 4 threads per task.
 For example, with 12 cores, running 3 tasks in parallel with 4 cores each is typically more efficient than one task with all 12 cores.
 See example in figure below: